jarom-bradshaw/FunBankApp/README.md

 # Future Work

-I have this listed out on a Trello Board as I am currently working on this alone and hope to work with other people.
-If you are good at frontend and graphic design, please reach out to me at jarombrads@gmail.com I'd love to work with you to publish this application.
+I have outlined future enhancements on a Trello board.
+As I am currently working on this project alone, I am seeking collaborators, especially those skilled in frontend development and graphic design.
+If interested, please reach out to me at jarombrads@gmail.com.
+I would love to work with you to bring this application to fruition.